oscaram007/webforge/README.md

 ## 💬 The Simple Version of All of That

-> Building something like WebForge well requires expertise across many areas:
-> technical knowledge, methodical problem-solving, and the discipline to keep
-> improving until the hard parts are as solid as the easy parts.

 The version numbers are not decoration.
 Each one represents a real cycle:

 ```